adospace/reactorui-maui-docs/getting-started.md

 1\) Debugging is not supported: so for example, if you set a breakpoint it will not be hit after you hot-reload the app.\
 2\) It's unable to build XAML files; so if you're planning to link XAML files for resources (like styles, brushes, etc) you may need to switch to the Full mode.

-**Full Mode**: This mode uses the full-blow MS Build task to build the project after a file is changed/renamed/added.
+**Full Mode**: This mode uses the full-blown MS Build task to build the project after a file is changed/renamed/added.
 It's slower than Simple Mode but you can thoroughly debug your app even when you have hot-reloaded it.
 Also, it works better if you have XAML files or references to managed libraries in your project.
 {% endhint %}

 To start the hot-reload console in **Simple Mode**: